 Three in-class examinations and a final examination will be given during the semester.
-Generally, I write the examination questions myself, but on occasion I use questions from previous CPA or CMA examinations, the textbook, or other sources (test bank).
+Generally, I write the examination questions myself, but on occasion I use questions from professional examinations, the textbook, or other sources (test bank).
 Unless otherwise stated on the face of the examination booklet, each examination is closed-book/closed-note.
 Completion of the final examination is required for course credit.